 Instructions

 • Using tongs or a spoon, carefully transfer the eggs to a large bowl filled with cold water and ice.
-Allow to cool in the ice bath for at least 15 minutes.
+Allow to cool in the ice bath for 5 minutes.

 • Remove the eggs from the ice bath, tap the shells on the counter, and carefully peel them off.
 Run under cold water to remove any small pieces of the shell, pat the eggs dry, then slice in half lengthwise.